 As described above, the aim of the project is to develop a second east-west transportation corridor that best meets the CSFs while avoiding and minimizing impacts to environmental and social resources, called constraints.
-As part of the project, mitigation considerations that may be implemented when designing a sound and resilient corridor during the detailed design phase are offered.
-These will be refined and further evaluated outside of this EIA.
+Another goal is also to offer mitigation considerations that may be implemented when designing a sound and resilient corridor during the detailed design phase, which will occur outside of this EIA.
 Mitigation refers to actions that can be taken to reduce the seriousness of an impact.
 Three main areas of project constraints were identified:

-- Natural constraints the Project impact area's sensitive environmental resources, including:
+- Natural constraints the study area's sensitive environmental resources, including:

-- o Areas of ecologically valuable habitat
+- Areas of ecologically valuable habitat

 - National Trust-owned natural properties

 - Freshwater lenses

 - Mastic Reserve

-- o Meagre Bay Pond

-- o Land or areas protected under the 2013 NCA
+- Land or areas protected under the 2013 NCA

-- o Central Mangrove Wetland (CMW)
+- Central Mangrove Wetland (CMW)

-- Social constraints the Project impact area's sensitive social resources, including:
+- Social constraints the study area's sensitive social resources, including:

 - Built property

 - o Historic (built) National Trust-owned properties

 - Historic overlay zones

 - Mastic Trail

-- o Cultural heritage sites (Heritage register and cemeteries)
+- Cultural heritage sites (Heritage register and cemeteries)

-- o Community/Neighbourhood cohesion
+- Community/Neighbourhood cohesion

 - Engineering constraints the elements necessary to construct the proposed project, including:

-- o Provide for sound geometric design conditions
+- Provide for sound geometric design conditions

-- o Plan for areas necessary for construction
+- Plan for areas necessary for construction